voltrevo/mpc-framework/README.md

   await summon.init();

   const circuit = summon.compileBoolean('/src/main.ts', 4, {
+    // Depending on your build tooling, you can write this code in regular files
+    // and benefit from typescript's type checking.
     '/src/main.ts': `
       export default function main(a: number, b: number) {
         return a + b;